What Is Lyme Disease?

 Most people can be successfully treated with antibiotics if diagnosed in the early stages.
 If the disease is diagnosed months after infection, the patient may require prolonged oral or intravenous antibiotic treatment.
 Please see www.idsociety.org or http://internalmedicine.med.sc.edu/infectious_diseases.asp to locate an infectious disease specialist.

 How do people catch this disease?

 Ticks become infected by feeding on small mammals, then transmit the bacteria to humans and other mammals.

 Lyme disease cannot be transmitted from person to person.
 Transmission of the bacteria from an infected tick most often occurs after a tick has been attached and feeding for a day or more.

 What can be done to stop the spread of this disease?

 Lyme disease is not transmitted from person to person.

 If you are visiting an area that may have deer ticks, wear light colored clothing so ticks can be easily spotted and removed.
 Remove ticks promptly and clean the area with an antiseptic.
-Because the transmission of the bacteria is unlikely to occur in the first 36 hours of tick attachment, prompt removal of any attached ticks will help prevent infection.
+Because the transmission of the bacteria most often occurs after 36 hours of tick attachment, prompt removal of any attached ticks will help prevent infection.
 Wear long sleeved shirts and tuck pant legs into your socks.
 Using an insect repellant that contains DEET should also help reduce the risk of a tick attaching itself.